D4nielG0mez/D4nielG0mez/README.md

 I'm currently preparing for the eWPTXv3 certification, enhancing my skills in advanced exploitation, control evasion, and vulnerability detection.
 I regularly reference the OWASP Top 10 and WSTG 📘 to guide my assessments.
 I'm also completing PortSwigger labs to earn the Burp Suite Certified Practitioner (BSCP) 🛡️ certification.

 ---

+> **Advice:**  Public programs regularly expand their reach, adding new domains, IP addresses, services, or features.